xieyuheng/inner/persons/roland-backhouse/do-it-yourself-type-theory.md

   - Equality type.
   - Subtype.

-- Xie: The classification of types is all about equational theory.
+- **Xie**: The classification of types is all about equational theory.

 ## 3.1 Free Type Structures